NASS2023/Brain2Text/README.md

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/decoderarch.jpg)

 To this decoder architecture, we give the wave embeddings as input and the text embeddings are the output.
 The model has been able to generate stories with more than 58% F-Measure (Rouge 1).
+With so less amount of data, achieving these scores is a huge success.
 The Rouge Scores are as follows:

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/rouge.jpg)